masonfmatthews/rails_assignments/challenges/rails_active_record.md

 * Whenever the form is submitted, create a new record in the database.

-* Change the "Thank You" view to show information out of the database rather than out of params.

 * Reflect (in your README): This migration was probably pretty dissatisfying to create.
 How would you change your migration to make the survey more flexible in the future?